simlal/ift-769-assignement_self-learning-intro-to-rust/README.md

 ## Introduction

+### Overview

 <span style="color:orange">**Rust**</span> [[0]](#0) is a modern programming language that focuses on <span style="color:orange">memory safety, speed, and concurrency</span>.
 It supports *multiple programming paradigms* and can be used for *multiple purposes* (i.e. systems programming, backend/server-side development, CLI tools etc.).
-Rust is also known for its *ownership system* that allows for memory safety without a garbage collector.
+Rust is also known for its ***ownership and lifetime systems***, ***strong type checking*** that allows for memory safety without a garbage collector safeguarded by the compiler's borrow checker.

-This project is part of a course on self-driven learning of theoritical concepts of computer science.
+This project is half of a course on self-driven learning of theoritical concepts of computer science.
 I choose to to follow along the Rust book and implementing the projects as an introduction to the language.
-A work-inprogress `marp` presentation about the summary of concepts learned and implemented projects can is hosted here: https://simlal.github.io/ift-769-self-learning-intro-to-rust/ [[2]](#2).
+A `marp` presentation about the summary of concepts learned and implemented projects can is hosted here: https://simlal.github.io/ift-769-self-learning-intro-to-rust/ [[2]](#2).
 A PDF version can also be found [here](./docs/project-presentation.pdf).

 ### Assignement requirements :memo:
 - [x] Choose a reference manual for a subject of interest in computer science (_The Rust Programming Language_ by Steve Klabnik and Carol Nichols) [[1]](#1)